derberg/rafter-on-katacoda/rafter/step2.md

    `kubectl get assets webpage -o jsonpath='{.status.phase}'`{{execute}}

-5. Export the Bucket name as an environment variable:
+5. Export the name of the Bucket available in the Bucket status as an environment variable.
+The name of the Bucket in storage is not exactly the same as the name of a specific Bucket CR:

    `export BUCKET_NAME=$(kubectl get bucket pages -o jsonpath='{.status.remoteName}')`{{execute}}